 Many people don’t realize that, like the plants outdoors, houseplants also respond to winter conditions.
 Less sunlight signals the plant to eat less, grow less, bloom less, and reserve its energy.
 It’s best to not fertilize houseplants in winter for this reason, because it can confuse the plant – who drinks a large coffee before bedtime, right?
 Now that the sunnier and warmer days of spring have arrived, you’ll see your houseplants perk up again.
 Here’s how to take care of your houseplants in the spring, and prepare them for the growing season ahead:

 - Start fertilizing again.
 They’ll use water and nutrients at a faster pace, and appreciate an appropriate liquid fertilizer.
+We recommend Neptune’s Harvest or SuperThrive for early spring fertilizer.

 - Inspect and prune them.
 Any dead leaves?
 Dropped flowers?
 Prune away the dead material.
 If you see small cobwebs, bugs, leaf spots, or other odd symptoms, rub the affected areas down with some rubbing alcohol and a cotton ball.